Adhaywe/tinyqv-affinex/docs/info.md

 An affine transformation is a geometric operation that combines linear transformation functions such as rotation, scaling, shearing or reflection.
 These transformations are widely used in areas like computer graphics and image processing.

-This project implements a 2D affine transformation accelerator that performs these operations directly in hardware using Q8.16 fixed-point arithmetic for efficient computation.
+This project implements a 2D affine transformation accelerator that performs the geometric operations directly in hardware using Q8.16 fixed-point arithmetic for efficient computation.

 Affine transformation in 2D can be expressed as: